mvysny/karibu-testing/README.md

 A 15-minute [video](https://www.youtube.com/watch?v=XOhv3y2GXIE) explains everything behind the browserless testing technique.

-## The Testing library is Standalone
+## The Karibu-Testing library is Standalone and Fully Supports Java

-The browserless testing is an *approach* rather than a product, although it's backed by this support library.
+Even though the Karibu-Testing is endorsed by [Vaadin-on-Kotlin](http://vaadinonkotlin.eu), the Karibu-Testing does not really depend on any other technology than Vaadin.
+You don't have to use Vaadin-on-Kotlin nor Karibu-DSL to use Karibu-Testing.

-You don't have to use Vaadin-on-Kotlin nor Karibu-DSL to use this approach.
-You don't even need to write your app in Kotlin, since the library provides both Kotlin and Java API.
+You don't even need to write your app nor your tests in Kotlin, since the library provides both Kotlin and Java API.
 You can thus plug this library in into your Java+Vaadin-based project as a test dependency, and write the test code in Java or Kotlin, whichever suits you more.